Currencies in ERPLY Books

 Customizable rates not connected to ECB rates

-In order to get customizable rates connected to ECB rates, you need to go to “Dashboard” > in the “Search” field type “Custom currency rates”.
+In order to get customisable rates connected to ECB rates, you need to go to “Dashboard”and type “Custom currency rates” in the search field.

 Adding currency invoices